dansheffler/dtsheffler.com/_teaching/phi325/syllabus.md

 ## Grading ##

 ----------------- ----
-Reading Quizzes   40%
+Reading Quizzes   20%
-Midterm Paper     30%
+Midterm and Final 20%
-Final Paper       30%
+Three Papers      60%
 ----------------- ----

 The first portion of your grade will come from regular (short) reading quizzes.
 These will be completed on Moodle and will typically consist of five multiple-choice questions on the reading for the day.
 These quizzes are due before class on the day when the corresponding reading assignment is due.
 There is a time limit on these quizzes and they can only be taken once, so it is advisable that you complete them just as soon as you complete your reading.
 You will not have enough time to search the reading for the answers if you have not read it, but you may keep the reading assignment open to aid in the completion of the quiz.
 You will quickly find that you really must do the reading and do it quite carefully to do well on these quizzes.

-At the middle and end of the semester, you will submit a short (1000--1500 words) paper on Moodle analyzing and reflecting upon one of the authors we have discussed in class.
+{==At the middle and end of the semester, you will submit a short (1000--1500 words) paper on Moodle analyzing and reflecting upon one of the authors we have discussed in class.
 This paper will consist of one section (at least 500 words) that analyzes an argument from the author and one section (at least 500 words) that presents your own argument on the same topic.
 I will not accept papers that fail to meet these length requirements.
 Instead, your paper will simply rack up deductions for lateness until you turn in a paper of sufficient length.
-See [these instructions](http://www.dansheffler.com/phi201analysispaper/) for specific steps to getting an A and the specific rubric I use while grading.
+See [these instructions](http://www.dansheffler.com/phi201analysispaper/) for specific steps to getting an A and the specific rubric I use while grading.==}

 **Grading Scale:**